Capgemini: Consumers increasingly prefer voice and chat assistants to humans

 The study is the result of a survey of 12,000 consumers and 1,000 business executives.

-Businesses seem likely to keep investing in this area, with 76% of companies employing the technologies saying they have experienced measurable benefits, such as significant reductions in spending on customer service.
+Businesses seem likely to keep investing in this area, with 76% of companies saying they have experienced measurable benefits as a result of implementing the technology, such as significant reductions in spending on customer service.

-The report recommends that organizations keep experimenting to find the right mix of interactions between humans and automated services; develop new visual features such as videos to provide information; and remain focused on building trust with users.
+The report recommends that organizations keep experimenting to find the right mix of interactions between human agents and automated services.
+It also urges companies to develop new visual features, such as informative videos, and to remain focused on building trust with users.